danbotspace/Documentation/docs/server/software/git-ea.md

 For a donator server: `DBH!server create-donator gitea [optional server name]`

-> **Note:** This server might take up to 2 minutes installing, so we ask you to be patient until it installs.
+t{**Note:** This server might take up to 2 minutes installing, so we ask you to be patient until it installs.
 However, this doesn't mean that it will be auto-configurated, it just installs the configuration files.
-That's it.
+That's it.}

 ![gitea server installing](/content/server-installing.jpg)